Bring Cooking Classes to your Classroom

 Banana

-We have an elongated shape, 8-10cm in length with soft smooth skin and a delicious tart pulp inside.
+We have a banana-like shape and are about 8-10cm long.
+We have soft, smooth skin and a delicious tarty pulp inside.

 Why Passionfruit Are Good To Eat